-Welcome to Preventive Maintenance; Energy, Appliance & Weather Tips plus Planning Ahead
+Welcome to Preventive Maintenance, Energy, Appliance & Weather related tips

 Here you will be able to find a small check list of tips on common things that are forgotten, before calling me for a Service Call, tips in using most common appliances, energy saving & spring preventive maintenance tips which you will come to appreciate.
 Just another service I offer which is helpful to many.

 Pre Service Call tips before Calling 404-375-7110 or email